 Laila Lalami was born and raised in Morocco, a place whose past and present permeate her writing.
-A novelist, short story writer and essayist, Lalami is a unique and confident voice in the conversations about race and immigration that increasingly occupy our national attention.
-Originally building a strong following through her widely-read literary blog “MoorishGirl,” Lalami is a regular contributor to publications including The Nation, Newsweek, and Los Angeles Times, and The New York Times Magazine, weighing in on contemporary issues in the Arab world and North Africa.
-With what Junot Díaz calls “spare elegant prose” and Paul Yamazaki terms “carefully-wrought characters,” Lalami’s fiction confronts the same questions of race, displacement, and national identity that she addresses so eloquently in her essays and criticism.
+A novelist, short story writer, and essayist, Lalami is a unique and confident voice in the conversations about race and immigration that increasingly occupy our national attention.
+She is a regular contributor to publications including The Nation, The Los Angeles Times, and The New York Times Magazine, weighing in on contemporary issues in the Arab world and North Africa.
+With “tremendous and powerful” language (Gary Shteyngart) and “carefully-wrought characters” (Paul Yamazaki), Lalami’s fiction confronts the questions of race, displacement, and national identity that she addresses so eloquently in her essays and criticism.

-Her first book, Hope and Other Dangerous Pursuits, was inspired by a brief article buried deep within a French newspaper’s website.
-It mentioned, in just a few lines, that fifteen Moroccan would-be-immigrants had drowned crossing the Straits of Gibraltar trying to get to Spain, and to the promise of opportunity.
-Hope and Other Dangerous Pursuits is a collection of short stories about a group of immigrants attempting to escape Morocco for a better life in Europe.
-Lalami explores the intriguing, sometimes uncomfortable closeness between her own experiences and the lives of these fictional immigrants, while offering up a lens through which to view today’s immigration issues.
+Her first book, Hope and Other Dangerous Pursuits, was inspired by a brief article buried deep within a French newspaper.
+It mentioned, in just a few lines, that fifteen would-be immigrants from Morocco had drowned crossing the Straits of Gibraltar.
+Hope and Other Dangerous Pursuits is a collection of intimate character portraits of a group of immigrants trying to escape Morocco for a better life in Europe.
+Lalami explores the overlaps between her own experiences and those of her characters, while offering up a lens through which to view today’s immigration issues.
 As hundreds of migrants continue to cross the Mediterranean for safer shores—many of them perishing along the way—Hope and Other Dangerous Pursuits remains devastatingly timely.

 “Lalami skillfully limns the dark recesses of the Muslim world and creates true-to-life characters.
 With subtlety and grace [she] explores the emotional complexities of the culture they’re trying to escape—one that bears more resemblance to ours than we may imagine.”

-Her next novel Secret Son, revisits questions of identity and class.
+Lalami’s novel Secret Son revisits questions of identity and class.
 The main character is Youssef El Mekki, a shy, bookish young man living in a slum in Casablanca who discovers that his father is a wealthy businessman.
 When Youssef’s father welcomes him into a sophisticated, highly corrupt world, Youssef must renegotiate complex issues of family, ideology, and society.
-Her depiction of contemporary Moroccan life, “illuminating the social, political, religious and poverty issues facing its citizens—especially its still-hopeful young—is both sensitive and startling,” says the Los Angeles Times.
-The book was long-listed for the Orange Prize.
+Lalami’s depiction of contemporary Moroccan life, “illuminating the social, political, religious and poverty issues facing its citizens—especially its still-hopeful young—is both sensitive and startling” (The Los Angeles Times).
+Secret Son was longlisted for the Orange Prize.

 Lalami is at work on a novel, The Dream Hotel, set in the near-future.
-Her writing has been published in Newsweek, the Los Angeles Times, The Washington Post, The Guardian, The New York Times, and The Nation, where she pens a monthly column.
-Her prose has been translated into ten languages.
+Her writing has been published in The New Yorker, The Los Angeles Times, The Washington Post, The Guardian, The Nation, and The New York Times.
+Her work has been translated into fifteen languages.
 A graduate of Université Mohammed-V in Rabat, she also attended University College in London and the University of Southern California, where she earned a PhD in linguistics.
-Lalami has received a Fulbright Fellowship, a British Council Fellowship, a Lannan Foundation Residency Fellowship and a Guggenheim Fellowship, and was awarded the 2019 Simpson/Joyce Carol Oates Prize.
+Lalami has received a Fulbright Fellowship, a British Council Fellowship, a Lannan Foundation Residency Fellowship, and a Guggenheim Fellowship, and was awarded the 2019 Simpson/Joyce Carol Oates Prize.
 She teaches creative writing at the University of California at Riverside.

-Lalami speaks on immigration, the Middle East and North Africa, Islam, Muslim women, and Arab uprisings.
-She also discusses race in America, especially forgotten histories, exploration and cross-cultural encounters.
+Lalami speaks on immigration and borders, the Middle East and North Africa, Islam, Muslim women, and Arab uprisings.
+She also discusses race in America, especially forgotten histories, and exploration.here.